netliferesearch/byggelig-gatsby/README.md

 - The components should have 100% width.
 Only the grid or other layout components should decide the width of components, except for components with display inline.
 - The components should not concern itself with spacing.
 There are wrapper classes handling the spacing.
 - Don't open Pandora's box.
-When using BEM; don't put elements in elements, or elements in modifiers. `Block`, `Block -> Modifier` or `Block -> Element -> Modifier`, no other patterns are allowed because it will break the BEM rules, and end up cluttering the project.
+When using BEM; don't put elements in elements, or elements in modifiers. `Block`, `Block -> Modifier`, `Block -> Element` or `Block -> Element -> Modifier`, no other patterns are allowed because it will break the BEM rules, and end up cluttering the project.

 ## SASS dependencies